NVIDIA/TensorRT/tools/Polygraphy/README.md

 Polygraphy includes various runtime checks for internal correctness, which are disabled by default.
-These checks can be enabled by setting the `POLYGRAPHY_INTERNAL_CORRECTNESS_CHECKS` environment variable to `1`.
+These checks can be enabled by setting the `POLYGRAPHY_INTERNAL_CORRECTNESS_CHECKS` environment variable to `1` or `polygraphy.config.INTERNAL_CORRECTNESS_CHECKS = True` in the Python API.
 A failure in this type of check indicates a bug in Polygraphy.

 When the checks are enabled, Polygraphy will ensure, for example, that loaders do not modify their state when they are called, and that runners will reset their state correctly in